 Unless and until we secure such additional funding, we have made adjustments to our production timeline and processes.
-Although we expect that the entry into the Purchase Agreement will provide an important additional funding source, we expect to continue to operate within this adjusted production timeline and process until we secure additional funding.
 Expected Endurance production in 2021 will be limited and we will need additional funding for 2022 production and to establish higher volume, sustained capacity and generally to reach full scale commercial production as contemplated by our business plan.
 In order to manage liquidity, expenditures will continue at a reduced pace and will relate primarily to retooling plans that will allow us to provide the limited capacity by the end of 2021 for testing and certifications and to demonstrate the capabilities of the Endurance to customers and financing sources.